Semigroup actions on sets and the Burnside ring: Abstract

 \section{Abstract}

-In this paper we discuss constructions of several categories of sets with semigroup actions, by introducing definitions of actions based on bi-actions.
-We discuss equivalences between some of these categories and discuss the advantages of new constructions over the usual ones already existing in the literature.
-These categories possess two idempotent endofunctors, which can invert a given action.
-By using these endofunctors we show that these categories admit structures of a homotopical category.
-We finally construct the Burnside ring of a monoid by using homotopical structure of these categories and show that when the monoid is commutative then its Burnside ring is equivalent to Burnside ring of its Gr\"othendieck group. \keywords{Semigroup actions \and Inverse actions \and Burnside ring}
+In this paper we discuss some enlargements of the category of sets with semigroup actions and equivariant functions.
+We show that these enlarged categories possess two idempotent endofunctors.
+In the case of groups these enlarged categories are equivalent to the usual category of group actions and equivariant functions, and these idempotent endofunctors reverse a given action.
+For a general semigroup we show that these enlarged categories admit homotopical category structures defined by using these endofunctors and show that up to homotopy these categories are equivalent to the usual category of sets with semigroup actions.
+We finally construct the Burnside ring of a monoid by using homotopical structure of these categories, so that when the monoid is a group this definition agrees with the usual definition, and we show that when the monoid is commutative, its Burnside ring is equivalent to the Burnside ring of its Gr\"othendieck group.